nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

 ![alt text](https://github.com/nico0407/Uni_project/blob/main/images/Data_visualisation/Data_hinsto.png)

-Particular importance also has the plot feaguring the beta value of a particle(v/c) against the momentum of this one.
+Is also reported the following plot feaguring the beta value(v/c) of a particle against the momentum of this one.

 ![alt text](https://github.com/nico0407/Uni_project/blob/main/images/Data_visualisation/Data_betavsmomentum.png)

 It's easy to see how in this plot the pion trace is very different from the kaon and the proton one.
-That's why in HEP is a widley used plot for making cuts in the domain and discriminate particles one from the others.
+In HEP is a widley used plot for making cuts in the domain and discriminate particles one from the others.
 Particular difficulties is between electron and pion, in that case also for lack of statistics.

 The rest of the images are left into the specific folder of Data visualization